-Regarding previous studies addressing suppliers, Majumdar et al. (2023) have treated a supply chain network including suppliers, factories, distribution centers, and markets under carbon cap-and-trade.
+Regarding previous studies addressing suppliers, Majumdar et al. [23] have treated a supply chain network including suppliers, factories, distribution centers, and markets under carbon cap-and-trade.
 They compared an independent model solving separate upstream and downstream of a supply chain network with an integrated model solving a whole supply chain network.
-Fareeduddin et al. (2017) have investigated the impact of carbon cap, carbon tax, cap-and-trade, and carbon offsets on a multiproduct closed-loop supply chain.
+Mohammed et al. [5] have investigated the impact of carbon cap, carbon tax, cap-and-trade, and carbon offsets on a multi-product closed-loop supply chain.
 Their model also determined technologies at factories and transportation mode.
-Xu et al. (2017) have presented dedicated and hybrid a closed-loop supply chain network with carbon policies.
+Xu et al. [24] have presented dedicated and hybrid a closed-loop supply chain network with carbon policies.
 They investigated impacts of demand, carbon price, and return rate on both models in terms of both carbon emissions and costs.
 These 3 papers focused on supply chain network with carbon policies.
-However, they did not take into account of custom duty and FTAs even though supply chin network is constructed globally.
+However, they did not take into account custom duty and FTAs even though supply chain network is constructed globally.

-Regarding global supply chain networks with GHG emissions, custom duty and FTAs, Nagao et al. (2022) models a global supply chain with carbon cap and distribution scenarios.
-Kinoshita et al. (2023) focused on carbon tax and analyzed impacts of carbon prices on global supply chain network with custom duty and FTAs.
+Regarding global supply chain networks with GHG emissions, custom duty, and FTAs, Nagao et al. [11] model a global supply chain with carbon cap and distribution scenarios.
+Kinoshita et al. [10] focused on carbon tax and analyzed impacts of carbon prices on global supply chain network with custom duty and FTAs.
 However, these studies have not considered carbon cap-and-trade.

-Therefore, this study adopts carbon cap-and-trade to a global low-carbon supply chain network with custom duty and FTAs.
+Therefore, this study adopts carbon cap-and-trade to a global lowcarbon supply chain network with custom duty and FTAs.

-3. Mathematical Model 3.1.
-Problem Statement
+3. Mathematical Model

+3.1.
+Problem statement

-This section models a global supply chain network that incorporates carbon cap-and-trade using programming based on the global supply chain model of Nagao et al. (2022).
+This section models a global supply chain network that incorporates carbon cap-and-trade using integer programming based on the global supply chain model of [11].
 The aim is to minimize the total cost and reduce material-based GHG emissions.

-Figure 1 describes the proposed model of a global supply chain that reduces GHG emissions and total costs by applying carbon cap-and-trade and FTAs.
+Figure 1 describes the proposed model of a global supply chain that reduces GHG emissions and total costs by applying carbon capand-trade and FTAs.
 Part j is procured and delivered from supplier o and transported to factory p.
-A product is manufactured by assembling $N_i$ parts that have been brought to factory p.
+A product is manufactured by assembling $N_j$ parts that have been brought to factory p.
 The finished product is then transported to market q.